Repeat after me: it’s not all a dumpster fire out there. There are puppies in the world. There are puppies!!

 Watching Animal Planet on Philo

 The best value when it comes to streaming Animal Planet live is Philo.
-The streaming service gives you Animal Planet as well as 57 others for only $20/month.
+The streaming service gives you over 60 channels including Animal Planet for only $20/month.
 You can check out a free trial and see if the service will meet your needs.
 Philo also includes a cloud DVR for you to record shows to watch later.

 Watching Animal Planet on Hulu Live TV